HackBio-Genomics-One-B/Genomics-One-B/README.md

 ## STEP 6: FILTERING VARIANTS USING VCF

-Navigate to tool (VCFfilter) using the search button option on Galaxy Using the dataset obtained from step 5, Input parameters as seen in the image below and execute
+- Navigate to tool (VCFfilter) using the search button.
+- Using the dataset obtained from variant call (step 5), Input parameters as seen below.
+- Execute

 ![61](https://user-images.githubusercontent.com/77963733/130159393-bf828636-a389-4580-a54e-3f8e20702da6.jpg)